Albert R. Cunningham, Ph. D.

 - Sophia Mahmood - High school researcher

-Our individual and public health and our economic well-being are dependent upon the extraordinary properties of chemicals.
+Our individual and public health and the well-being of our economy are dependent upon the extraordinary properties of chemicals.
 However, while many synthetic and natural chemicals have been beneficial to society, some have proven to be harmful to humans and the environment.

 From a toxicological point-of-view, the majority of chemicals in use today only have basic toxicological information associated with them and only a few have been adequately studied for their involvement in complex human and environmental health concerns such as cancer, birth defects, and ecosystem damage.
 Due to time and cost constraints, accepted methods of toxicity testing cannot adequately assess the existing tens of thousands of chemicals for adverse human and environmental effects.

-My doctoral training and subsequent appointment as an assistant professor at the University of Pittsburgh’s Graduate School of Public Health facilitated a concurrent focus on environmental health and toxicology, pharmacology and drug discovery.
-I continue to simultaneously explore the toxicological and pharmacological activity of chemicals through computational structure-activity relationship (SAR) modeling.
-Specifically, I focus on chemical carcinogenesis, breast cancer, endocrine disrupting chemicals, and anticancer agents.
+To address these points, the Cunningham lab continues to explore the toxicological and pharmacological activity of chemicals through computational structure-activity relationship (SAR) modeling.
+Specifically, our lab has focused on chemical carcinogenesis, breast cancer, endocrine disrupting chemicals, and anticancer agents.

 - Rosenkranz, H.S., S.L.
 Cunningham, R. Mermelstein, and A.R.
-Cunningham (2007) The challenge of testing chemicals for potential carcinogenicity using multiple short term assays.
+Cunningham, The challenge of testing chemicals for potential carcinogenicity using multiple short term assays.
 An analysis of a proposed test battery for hair dyes.
-Mutation Research/Genetic Toxicology and Environmental Mutagenesis, http://dx.doi.org/10.1016/j.mrgentox.2007.05.008
+Mutation Research/Genetic Toxicology and Environmental Mutagenesis, 2007.
+633(1): p.
+55‐66.